codetriage/CodeTriage/README.md

 ## Why Triage?

 Triage is an important part of open source.
 It can be difficult to keep up with bugs and assess the validity of contributions.
 Code introduced to fix one problem can easily generate more problems than it solves, so it's important to maintainers look closely at bug reports and code contributions.
 Unfortunately as the size of a project grows, the demands placed on the maintainers grow.
-This means that maintainers are forced to choose between spending enormous ammounts of time reviewing each GitHub issue, only skimming over issues, or worse ignoreing issues.
+This means that maintainers are forced to choose between spending enormous amounts of time reviewing each GitHub issue, only skimming over issues, or worse ignoring issues.
 As a non-maintainer, you can help an open source project by triaging issues.
 When issues come in, they are assigned out to triage.
 If you get assigned an issue, you should look closely at it, and provide feedback to make a maintainers life easier.
 If there is a bug reported, try to reproduce it and then give the results in the issue comments.
 If code is included in the issue, review the code, see if it makes sense.
 Code submitted should have a clear use case, be in the same style as the project, and not introduce failures into the test system.
 If the code is good, leave a comment explaining why you believe it is good. +1's are great, but leave no context and don't help maintainers much.
-If you don't like an issues you need to explain why as well.
-Either way leave a comment with the issue,
+If you don't like an issue you need to explain why as well.
+Either way leave a comment with the issue.

 ## How does it Work?